 that a student has committed serious misconduct if:

-- the student has been subject to more than one penalty for academic misconduct under the University’s Student Academic Misconduct Requirements; and/or
+- the student has been subject to more than one penalty for academic misconduct under the University’s Student Academic Misconduct Procedures; and/or

-- if a student has been found guilty of inappropriate conduct under the Student Conduct Policy and this inappropriate conduct is deemed serious by the Student Discipline Committee; and
+- if a student has been found guilty of inappropriate conduct under the Student Code of Conduct and this inappropriate conduct is deemed serious by the Student Discipline Committee; and

 - the student provided false or misleading information in relation to the Commonwealth Scholarship.